 The Company has operating leases for its office, manufacturing and warehouse space, and office equipment.
 The Company has a finance lease for office equipment, furniture, and fixtures.
 The Company's leases have remaining lease terms of less than one year to five years, which include the option to extend a lease when the Company is reasonably certain to exercise that option.
-The Company does not have any leases that have not yet commenced as of March 31, 2021.
 Certain of our lease agreements include variable lease payments for common area maintenance, real estate taxes, and insurance or based on usage for certain equipment leases.
 For one of our office space leases, the Company entered into a sublease, for which it receives sublease income.
 Sublease income is recognized as a reduction to operating lease costs as the sublease is outside of the Company's normal business operations.
 This is consistent with the Company's recognition of sublease income prior to the adoption of FASB ASC Topic 842.